 Ask yourself the five questions below to help determine if these circumstances apply, and thus if a Roth conversion makes sense for you.

 1. Do You Have Tax Deductions That Exceed Your Income This Year?

 When you have a year with plenty of deductions and not much income, you will want to take a close look at converting all, or a portion, of your traditional IRA to a Roth.
 You would want to run a tax projection so you could match the right amount of income against your deductions.
 It may also make sense to convert enough to fill up the 10% and 15% tax brackets if you think you will be in a higher bracket later when you may need to use the Roth funds.
 As you are looking at tax brackets keep in mind that Roth IRA distributions are not included in the formula that determines how much of your Social Security income is taxable.

 This means Roth IRAs can provide an extra benefit in retirement that may not be immediately apparent.

 Traditional Roth conversion calculators that simply estimate marginal tax rates now vs. later neglect to point out many of the tax benefits of Roth IRAs.
-You must use a multi-year tax projection and factor in Social Security taxation, Medicare premiums, capital gains tax rates, required minimum distributions and many other things to truly determine if a Roth conversion works to you benefit.
+You must use a multi-year tax projection and factor in Social Security taxation, Medicare premiums, capital gains tax rates, required minimum distributions, and many other things to truly determine if a Roth conversion works to your benefit.

 If you convert $50,000 from an IRA to a Roth, that's $50,000 more of income on your tax return.
 At an effective tax rate of 20%, that would result in an additional $10,000 of taxes owed.
 You do not want to have to take an even larger withdrawal from your IRA to pay the tax on amounts converted to the Roth IRA.
 Make sure you have sufficient funds in non-retirement accounts that you can use to pay the tax - and still leave yourself with an adequate amount of cash reserves.
 If you do, then a Roth conversion may be right for you.